Contagion and Chaos

 An analysis of infectious disease as a threat to national security that examines the destabilizing effects of the 1918 Spanish Flu pandemic, HIV/AIDS in sub-Saharan Africa, SARS, and Mad Cow Disease.

 Historians from Thucydides to William McNeill have pointed to the connections between disease and civil society.
 Political scientists have investigated the relationship of public health to governance, introducing the concept of health security.
 In Contagion and Chaos, Andrew Price-Smith offers the most comprehensive examination yet of disease through the lens of national security.
 Extending the analysis presented in his earlier book The Health of Nations, Price-Smith argues that epidemic disease represents a direct threat to the power of a state, eroding prosperity and destabilizing both its internal politics and its relationships with other states.
 He contends that the danger of an infectious pathogen to national security depends on lethality, transmissability, fear, and economic damage.
 Moreover, warfare and ecological change contribute to the spread of disease and act as “disease amplifiers.”

-Kent Hughes Butts, Director, National Security Issues Branch, Center for Strategic Leadership, U.S. Army War College
+Director, National Security Issues Branch Center for Strategic Leadership, US Army War College

-Ann Marie Kimball, Department of Health Services, University of Washington, author of Risky Trade: Infectious Disease in an Era of Global Trade
+Department of Health Services, University of Washington, and author of Risky Trade: Infectious Disease in an Era of Global Trade